akankshya107/evaluation_interface/guideline_summary_evaluation.md

 ---

-**Question 1 (repeated): Is the information in the summary consistent with the story?**\
-The first question is repeated here.
-It still asks you to judge whether or not the summary is consistent with the original story.
-You can use the information in the *possible AI-generated inconsistency identified in the summary* to help answer this question. **Please note that this AI-generated inconsistency could be inaccurate or unhelpful, so please use your judgment to best answer the question.** For example, *Summary B* is **not** consistent with the story and the AI-generated inconsistency for Summary B states the correct inconsistency.
-Note that *Summary A* is consistent with the story.
-This may help you identify the fact that this summary is inconsistent, which could have been missed when answering this question in the first try.
-Please **resubmit** your answer instead of changing your earlier response. *Summary C* and *Summary D* are also consistent with the story.
-The AI-generated inconsistency for Summary D states an incorrect inconsistency, which is a misinterpretation of the facts in the story.

 **Question 2: Is the possible AI-generated inconsistency identified in the summary correct?**\
-The additional information in the *possible AI-generated inconsistency identified in the summary* can contain a correct analysis of the summary with respect to the story, or contain an incorrect, or invented inconsistency.
+The information in the *possible AI-generated inconsistency identified in the summary* can contain a correct analysis of the summary with respect to the story, or contain an incorrect, or invented inconsistency.
 This question asks you to judge whether this AI-generated inconsistency is correct.
 For example, *Summary B* is **not** consistent with the story and the inconsistency outlined in the additional section is correct.
 In such cases, this question can be marked **Yes**.
 However, for *Summary D*, the summary is consistent.
 In such cases, this question can be marked **N/A**, or **No**, since the inconsistency outlined in incorrect.
 Please use your judgement for the answer to this question for consistent summaries.

+**Question 3 (repeated): Is the information in the summary consistent with the story?**\
+If the AI-generated inconsistency changes your answer to the first question (for example, identifying some inconsistency that you may have missed), account for the change here.
+Do not change your first answer.

+The first question is repeated here.
+It still asks you to judge whether or not the summary is consistent with the original story.
+If the information in the *possible AI-generated inconsistency identified in the summary* changes your answer to this question, please change your answer here instead of changing your earlier response. **Please note that this AI-generated inconsistency could be inaccurate or unhelpful, so please use your judgment to best answer the question.** For example, *Summary B* is **not** consistent with the story and the AI-generated inconsistency for Summary B states the correct inconsistency.
+This may help you identify the fact that this summary is inconsistent, which could have been missed when answering this question in the first try. *Summary C* and *Summary D* are also consistent with the story.
+The AI-generated inconsistency for Summary D states an incorrect inconsistency, which is a misinterpretation of the facts in the story.
+This would not change your answer, so selecting the same option works for this.

 #### Payment
 For the initial pilot study, you will be paid $35 to evaluate 33 summaries.
 You will be paid via Upwork once you have completed the pilot.
 Please allow a few days to submit the payment.